-Telematics and Asset Tracking Business
+Telematics and Asset Tracking Business/Enterprise SaaS Solutions

-Inseego entered the telematics software and services industry through the acquisition of DigiCore Holdings Limited (which was renamed Ctrack Holdings (Pty) Ltd ("Ctrack" or "DigiCore")) in October 2015.
+Inseego entered the telematics software and services industry through the acquisition of DigiCore Holdings Limited (which was renamed Ctrack Holdings (Pty) Ltd ("Ctrack") in October 2015).
 Ctrack was founded in South Africa in 1985, and today Ctrack operations span over 50 countries on six continents.
-Through a series of global acquisitions and mergers, the Ctrack group broadened its international reach by expanding into the United Kingdom, Europe, and Australia/New Zealand, and using distributors in emerging markets such as Asia and the balance of the African continent.
+Through a series of global acquisitions and mergers, the Ctrack group broadened its international reach by expanding into the United Kingdom, Europe, and Australia/New Zealand, and using distributors in emerging markets such as Asia.